Skip to main content

 note

 Due to the use of top-level await, your functions need to be bundled in the esm format.
-If you created your app using create-sst, the bundle format is likely already set to esm.
-Here's how to set the Function bundle format.
+This is the default in SST v2.
+Here's how to set it explicitly.

 Note that the secret values are fetched once when the Lambda container first boots up, and the values are cached for subsequent invocations.